Divorce is not easy at any age…

 In the real world, now is your chance to do all those things you have put off, like learning a language, travelling, or taking up a hobby.
 Doing something new is a real opportunity to work on yourself as an individual.
 Many single people enjoy going away with holiday providers for the single over-fifties.
 You will feel so much more confident knowing you are becoming a new and improved version of yourself.

 Once you have had a chance to recover, however long it takes, there is an exciting world out there.
-In the meantime, if you are still in the recent throes of divorce and finding it hard to cope do use the website/ forum.
-Divorce hits us all hard whatever age we are but The Divorce Club is here to help.
+In the meantime you may benefit by connecting to Divorce Club to talk with other like-minded people going through the same experience.